kirananto/OnePercentBlog/content/blog/neighbourhood-supply/index.md

 date: "2020-05-26T22:12:03.284Z"
 description: "The whole idea was to create a platform where the public could help each other by mentioning the availability of the essential items in their neighbourhood.
 It worked based on public data, It grows based on the data fed by the public"
 ---
-Lately, I've been picking up lot of mini side projects for fun.
+Lately, I've been picking up a lot of mini side projects for fun.
 I'm happy that one among those has made it to headlines 🎉.
 Neighbourhood supply (https://supply.netlify.app) was a fun project, this was developed in response to COVID-19 🦠 Lockdowns, it was originally created when there was a shortage of 🧼 sanitizers and 😷 masks, and people were just panicked over shortages in general.

 ![Neighbourhood supply](./supply.png)